 We also perform music by more recent composers, including our former and current directors of music, Sue Mariner and Benjamin Wolf.
 The preservers and shapers of our tradition have primarily been our cantors – Rev Magnus Davidsohn, Rev Joseph Dollinger, Rev Louis Berkman, Rev Lawrence Fine and most recently Cantor Norman Cohen Falah, who added a Sephardi aspect to our services.
 Click to read about our current cantor, Paul Heller.

 Concerts and music events

-Over the years, Music at Belsize has brought a variety of artists to our synagogue.
+Over the years, the Music at Belsize group has brought a variety of artists to our synagogue.
 While we regularly hold liturgical concerts, such as cantorial compositions or music from Berlin or Vienna, our music hall has also welcomed classical music, talent shows and even an opera!
-Our last event was a Gala Concert featuring our very own Cantor Paul Heller and three other cantors.
+One event was a Gala Concert featuring our very own Cantor Paul Heller and three other cantors.
 Click here to see photos from the concert.